saturnlighting/literature-review/README.md

-The scientific literature on the intersections of active travel and lighting is spread across several disciplines such as transportation, public health, road safety, criminology, and studies of social inequalities.
+The scientific literature on the intersections of active travel and lighting is spread across several disciplines such as transportation, public health, road safety, criminology, studies of social inequalities, and engineering and technology.

 ## Research gaps

 -   No research on wheeling and lighting

 ## Strenghts and limitations

+-   Systematic but selection of papers we subjectively found more relevant.
+So there is more literature on this topic that has not been reviewed.

 # Conclusions